IO-Snap

 In addition to comprehensive economic data provision, IO-Snap is a software application with many analytical features including all aspects of fundamental input-output analyses.
 Data can be edited and displayed in a variety of formats and compared and contrasted across geographical definitions at different times.
 Cut and paste options are enabled throughout so that users can easily transfer data to spreadsheets for further analysis, graphing, etc.

-Our software supports the generation of Supply and Use Tables for the US, for states, for groups of states, and for generic regions defined by user input-data.
+Our software supports the generation of Make and Use Tables for the US, for states, for groups of states, and for generic regions defined by user input-data.
 In the process of assembling the various utilities that support national and state-level input-output analysis, we also have created an environment that facilitates inter-state comparisons of input-output related variables such as employment and compensation.

 IO-Snap is also built with data manipulation capabilities so that users are free to edit the data, which is an essential feature for building many types of regional models.
 IO-Snap is designed to provide users with maximum flexibility in modifying and manipulating national and regional IO data.